 Despite Hatsune Miku being generally associated with pop music, Hyper Reality Show had an incredible reaction.
 The extraordinary song helped drain the energy of the fans and it offered such a refreshing experience too.
 It wasn’t simply the glowsticks that were moving vigorously now but also a sea of heads—even Hatsune Miku was headbanging.
 The impact of the performance got many fans talking about it, saying how Hyper Reality Show was one of the highlights of the concert.
 I even witnessed a fan ordering the album after the show.

-Two hours of performance at a Miku concert never feels enough, the exhilarating excitement you end up with only makes you want more.
+Two hours of performance at a Miku concert never feels enough, the exhilarating excitement you end up with only makes you want more—especially the high-energy metal.
 With the number of tour dates for Miku Expo Europe expanding compared to last year, it reveals how the demand is steadily growing and I can’t wait to see it go even further!
 Did I forget to mention that Miku will be playing at Coachella too?

 - Raspberry Monster